Join our Volunteer Team

 Meet Alex, one of our amazing hospital volunteers!

-Volunteering with Byron Bay Wildlife Hospital is more than lending a hand — it's joining a compassionate, purpose-driven community dedicated to protecting and healing Australia’s precious wildlife.
-Whether you’re helping in the hospital, representing us at local markets, or supporting behind the scenes, every role matters.
+Volunteering with Byron Bay Wildlife Hospital is more than lending a hand — it’s becoming part of a compassionate, purpose-driven community working together to protect and heal Australia’s precious wildlife.
+Whether you’re helping in the hospital, representing us at local markets, or supporting behind the scenes, every role truly matters.

 Be Part of a Supportive Community

-From day one, you’ll be welcomed into a team of friendly, like-minded people who share your passion for wildlife.
-We value every volunteer’s contribution, and we’re here to support you every step of the way.
+From day one, you’ll be welcomed into a team of friendly, like-minded people who share your passion for wildlife and conservation.
+We value every volunteer’s contribution and are committed to supporting you every step of the way.

 We want you to feel confident, capable, and supported from the very beginning.
-Here’s what to expect:
+Here’s what you can expect:

-Empowered to Succeed: We believe in setting you up for success — with guidance, encouragement, and resources to help you feel confident in your role.
+We believe in setting you up for success, with guidance, encouragement, and the resources you need to feel confident in your role.

 Ongoing Learning & Development